mjwillatt/rolling_shape/README.md

 Description
 -----------

 This program produces images of a shape rolling without slipping on a curve.
-To find the motion we need to solve a first order differential equation, which is achieved numerically using Simpson's rule.
+The curve is determined from the shape and the rolling without slipping constraint.
+To find the trajectory we need to solve a first order differential equation, which is achieved numerically using separation of variables and Simpson's rule.

+The Python3 modules NumPy, SciPy, Matplotlib and argparse are required.

 Example usage
 -------------

-The following command produces 300 images (nframes=300) of a regular pentagon (n=5) rolling without slipping from right to left (reverse),
+The following command produces 1000 images (nframes=1000) of a regular pentagon (n=5) completing 10 revolutions (ncycles=10), rolling from right to left (reverse),

-./rolling_shape.py --n 5 --nframes 300 --reverse
+./rolling_shape.py --n 5 --nframes 1000 --ncycles 10 --reverse

-These images are made into a gif using ffmpeg with
+Using the following command, these images are rotated 180 degrees (convert) and combined into a gif (ffmpeg),

 ./make_gif.sh